 Students earn credits for supervised work experience in management or marketing positions.
 They attend seminars and complete projects related to their internship.
 Internship is taken at the end of the course of study.
+(Online-fall & spr)

 BUS 2228 Office Technology Internship & Seminar 3 credits